redbear/Duo/docs/out_of_box_experience.md

 Please go to the [App Store]() or [Google Play]() to get and install the Duo App on your iOS/Andriod device.

 1. Start the App.
 It will check the latest firmware on the [GitHub](https://github.com/redbear/Duo/tree/master/firmware/system) first.
-If there is a new released firmware on GitHub, then it automatically fetches the firmware to your iOS/Android device for updating your Duo via local TCP/IP afterwards.
+If there is a new released firmware available on the GitHub, then it automatically fetches the firmware to your iOS/Android device for updating your Duo via local TCP/IP afterwards.

     ![image](images/FetchFirmware.png)

 2. After fetching the firmware, it provides two ways for you to configure your Duo: through WiFi or BLE.
 Now make your Duo enter [Listening Mode](https://docs.particle.io/guide/getting-started/modes/photon/#listening-mode).
-During in the listening Mode, the Duo acts as a WiFi SoftAP and a BLE Peripheral.
-Both ways you can fetch the Duo's device ID which will be used to claim the Duo on Particle Build, fetch the firmware versions currently running in the Duo and configure WiFi credential for the Duo.
-The differences between these two ways are that using WiFi you can update your Duo's system firmware if a newer system firmware available on your iOS/Android device and the password of the credential you are going to configure will be encrypted before sending to Duo, while using BLE you can NOT update the Duo's firmware and the password of the credential will be sent to your Duo in plain text.
-If WiFi function or BLE function is tured off or is not available on your iOS/Android device, the button will be gray to prevent you from moving on.
+During in the listening Mode, the Duo acts as WiFi SoftAP and BLE Peripheral.
+Through both of the ways you can fetch the Duo's device ID which will be used to claim your Duo on Particle Cloud if you want, fetch the firmware versions currently running in the Duo and configure WiFi credential for the Duo.
+The differences between these two ways are that using WiFi you can update your Duo's system firmware if a newer system firmware available on your iOS/Android device and the password of the credential you are going to configure will be encrypted before sending to your Duo, while using BLE you can NOT update the Duo's firmware and the password of the credential will be sent to your Duo in plain text.
+If WiFi function or BLE function is tured off or is not available on your iOS/Android device, the sub-section turns to gray to prevent you from moving on.

     ![image](images/ProvisionSelect.png)

 3. Connect your iOS/Android device to Duo through WiFi or BLE:

-    - Through WiFi: Follow the instruction on the view bellow or touch on the "**Change WiFi Setting**" button to connect your iOS/Android device to the SoftAP that is broadcasted by you Duo.
+    - Through WiFi: Follow the instructions on the view bellow or touch on the "**Change WiFi Setting**" button to connect your iOS/Android device to the SoftAP which is broadcasted by your Duo.
 The SSID of the softAP is in the format "**Duo-xxxx**", where the "xxxx" varies from different Duos.
 Once your iOS/Android device connected to your Duo, return to the App.

     ![image](images/SettingWiFi.png)